Life finds a way...

 The AMPLY Team

-AMPLY is a service provided by Ben Thomas a postdoctoral researcher supported by Aberystwyth University (Wales, UK), Queen's University (Belfast, UK) and is part of Prof. Chris Creevey's Creevey Lab (creeveylab.org).
+AMPLY is a service/compound library provided by Ben Thomas a postdoctoral researcher supported by Aberystwyth University (Wales, UK), Queen's University (Belfast, UK) and is part of Prof. Chris Creevey's Creevey Lab (creeveylab.org).
 Funding for the tool comes from Life Science Research Network Wales, Aberystwyth University and Queen's University.
 Key peptide synthesis partners are St. George's University Hospital London (Tika Diagnostics) and Genscript, HK.

 The photo on this page is provided by Jurnorain Gani (via the St. George's Univeristy, London maging facility) and shows E. coli bacteria being killed after 10 minutes exposure to a novel AMP identified by the AMPLY pipeline.
 All images and text on these pages is copyright and should not be reproduced without permission.